dBankCore/devportal/_tutorials-python/getting_started.md

 ---
 title: 'PY: Getting Started'
 position: 0
-description: 'The official Steem library for Python is `steem-python`.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.'
+description: 'The official dPay library for Python is `dpay-python`.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `dpaypy`.'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Getting Started](https://github.com/steemit/devportal-tutorials-py/tree/master/tutorials/00_getting_started) can be downloaded as part of the [PY tutorials repository](https://github.com/steemit/devportal-tutorials-py).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Getting Started](https://github.com/dpays/developer-docs-tutorials-py/tree/master/tutorials/00_getting_started) can be downloaded as part of the [PY tutorials repository](https://github.com/dpays/developer-docs-tutorials-py).</span>
 <br>

 The library was designed to allow Python developers to easily access the network as well as build utilities and applications.

-Currently steem-python documentation is generated in the standard [pydoc format](https://steem.readthedocs.io/en/latest/).
+Currently dpay-python documentation is generated in the standard [pydoc format](https://dpay.readthedocs.io/en/latest/).

-Documentation is available at: [Official steem-python Docs](https://github.com/steemit/steem-python).
+Documentation is available at: [Official dpay-python Docs](https://github.com/dpays/dpay-python).

 ---